- Doctors have postponed Anna Hazare's discharge

 Hazare is chief among those credited with shining a spotlight on India's chronic corruption.
 He and other critics of the government said that the version of the legislation approved by India's lower house of parliament -- which ultimately stalled in the higher chamber -- was watered down to the point where it would not make much of a difference.

 Corruption has been a part of daily life in India for many years.
-The first time a Lokpal bill was introduced in Parliament was over four decades ago.
+The first time a Lokpal bill was introduced in parliament was more than four decades ago.

 But a series of high-profile scandals that rocked the current administration brought the issue to the fore.